 There had been an earthquake and landslide by Askja on July 21st, with a wave estimated to have been as high as 50 meters with water from Lake Askja flowing into Víti explosion crater.
 This resulted in the water level of Lake Askja now being 2 meters higher than before.
 When we visited it was not allowed to go for a swim in the crater.

-There is a monument by Askja, raised in memory of the German scientists Walter von Knebel and Max Rudloff, who visited Askja in 1907 to study the area.
-During their explorations of this area they went in a small boat on Lake Askja to explore the lake and disappeared.
+You will find a monument by Askja, erected in memory of the German scientists Walter von Knebel and Max Rudloff, who visited Askja in 1907 to study the area.
+During their explorations of this area, they went in a small boat on Lake Askja to explore the lake and disappeared.
 It was like the earth had swallowed them up.

 Ina von Grumbkow, the fiancée of Walten von Knebel, came to Iceland with an expedition, but it was never discovered what happened to the 2 scientists.
 A truly sad story.

 We spent an hour by Askja and then headed back.
-We took a different route back, crossed Jökulsá á Fjöllum glacial river on a bridge by Upptyppingar and made a stop at Fjallakaffi - Mountain Café in Möðrudalur, which is the most remote settlement in Iceland.
+We took a different route back, crossed Jökulsá á Fjöllum glacial river on a bridge by Upptyppingar and made a stop at Fjallakaffi - Mountain Café in Möðrudalur, which is the highest located settlement in Iceland.